Learning to be Happy

 10 Credyd neu 5 Credyd ECTS

 How do we learn and change our behavior over time?
 How do we understand behavior, observe and measure it?
 Why do some individuals learn to be more resilient in the face of life’s challenges than others?
 How can we learn to enhance our personal strengths, maximise our well-being, and improve our own quality of life – or that of others?
-The course will focus on aspects of learning, behavior and positive psychology including: antecedents and consequents, schedules of reinforcement, self-management, habits, optimism, strengths, and resilience.
+The course will focus on aspects of learning and behavioural psychology including: antecedents and consequences, schedules of reinforcement, self-management, habits, gamification, and understanding why people engage in deviant behaviour.

-This module combines the fields of Behavioural Science and Positive Psychology and considers the potential value of understanding the role of learning in happiness.
-Understanding and facilitating happiness and subjective well-being is the central objective of positive psychology; (Carr, 2003) and can be best achieved through an analysis of behavior.
+This module introduces the field of behaviour analysis and considers the potential value of understanding the role of learning in happiness.
+Understanding and facilitating happiness and quality of life is the central objective of many areas of psychology and can be best achieved through an analysis of behavior.
 It is both a scientific exercise - understanding happiness and predicting the factors that influence happiness - and an applied exercise - enhancing subjective well-being and happiness in clinical and commercial settings - and the world at large.
 Behaviour analysis and behavior change can provide pointers of how to face the world in a positive manner and to avoid life's ills.

 Adequate answer to the questions, largely based on lecture material.
 No real development of arguments.